jakemayo254/my-first-website-2014/README.md

 This project is a personal time capsule—my very first attempt at building a website back in 2014, during my first semester as a computer science student.
 With no formal web experience at the time, I wanted to create a space to share my resume, showcase a few CLI Java projects I was working on, and honor the memory of my mom, who had recently passed away that year.

+The site was originally live at **JakeRyanDesign.com** and hosted through **GoDaddy.com**.
+It was my first experience purchasing a domain, setting up hosting, and deploying a project to the web—an exciting milestone that gave me a glimpse into the creative and technical possibilities of building for the internet.

 ## 🌱 Why This Project Matters to Me

 This site represents the beginning of my journey into software development.
 Looking back now, with over a decade of experience in the industry, I’m grateful for how far I’ve come—and proud of where it all started.